Domo (NASDAQ:DOMO) Issues Q3 2023 Earnings Guidance

 Domo (NASDAQ:DOMO – Get Rating) issued an update on its third quarter 2023 earnings guidance on Tuesday morning.
 The company provided EPS guidance of -$0.27–$0.23 for the period, compared to the consensus EPS estimate of -$0.34.
 The company issued revenue guidance of $76.00 million-$77.00 million, compared to the consensus revenue estimate of $79.81 million.
 Domo also updated its FY 2023 guidance to -$0.96–$0.88 EPS.

-Domo (NASDAQ:DOMO – Get Rating) last issued its earnings results on Thursday, August 25th.
-The company reported ($0.26) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.33) by $0.07.
-The company had revenue of $75.50 million during the quarter, compared to analysts’ expectations of $76.40 million.
-During the same quarter in the prior year, the business posted ($0.70) EPS.
-The company’s revenue for the quarter was up 20.2% compared to the same quarter last year.
-Research analysts forecast that Domo will post -4.25 earnings per share for the current year.
+Domo (NASDAQ:DOMO – Get Rating) last issued its quarterly earnings results on Thursday, August 25th.
+The company reported ($0.26) earnings per share for the quarter, topping the consensus estimate of ($0.33) by $0.07.
+The company had revenue of $75.50 million for the quarter, compared to analyst estimates of $76.40 million.
+During the same period in the prior year, the business earned ($0.70) earnings per share.
+Domo’s revenue for the quarter was up 20.2% compared to the same quarter last year.
+Analysts anticipate that Domo will post -3.42 earnings per share for the current fiscal year.

 Analyst Ratings Changes